sdcb/test-image-api/README.md

 website: https://test-image-api.starworks.cc:88/swagger

-Note: For security concern, all attachment is accessible via uploader's IP address.
+Note: For security concern, all attachment is only accessible via uploader's IP address.